 - Cryptocurrencies such as Bitcoin can be used to force untraceable ransom payments

-- Humans are widely susceptible to phishing, the most commonly used ransomware attack vector
+- Without proper ransomware awareness training, humans are widely susceptible to phishing, the most commonly used ransomware attack vector

 How does ransomware affect businesses?